Ode on Solitude

 Explanation of Metaphors and Deep Words

 The poem begins by defining true happiness.
-Pope clearly states that happiness does not come from wealth or power, but from limited desires and contentment.
+Pope clearly states that happiness does not come from wealth or power; it comes from limited desires and contentment.

 In the first stanza, Pope praises a man whose needs are small and whose life is tied to his land.
 This shows Pope’s belief that ownership without greed brings peace.